Frédéric Alfred d'Erlanger

-Baron Frédéric Alfred d'Erlanger (29 May 1868 – 23 April 1943) was an Anglo-French composer, banker and patron of the arts.
+Baron Frédéric Alfred d'Erlanger (29 May 1868 – 23 April 1943) was an Anglo-French composer, banker, and patron of the arts.
 His father, Baron Frédéric Émile d'Erlanger, was a German head of a French banking house.
 His mother, Mathilde (née Slidell), was an American.

 Life

 One of four sons, d'Erlanger was born in Paris.
 (See: Erlanger family tree).

 He began his musical studies in Paris under Anselm Ehmant, his only teacher.
 His first work, a book of songs, was published when d'Erlanger was 20 years of age.
 Shortly afterwards, in 1886, he moved to London with his elder brother, Baron Emile Beaumont d'Erlanger, to work as a banker, for the private banking firm that his father owned.
 Both d'Erlanger and his brother became naturalised Englishmen.

 A millionaire, d'Erlanger was described as a "genuine Renaissance man"; he was a noted patron of the arts in London, promoting and financing opera at Covent Garden and acting as a trustee of the London Philharmonic Orchestra.
 He also invested in developing countries, financing department store chains in South America and railways in South Africa.
 He was a founding member of the Oxford and Cambridge Musical Club.
 "Baron Fred", as he was known, was a frequent participant in the regular Thursday musical soirées of the club.

 The supplement to The London Gazette of 27 February 1918, in records of the partners in the firm Erlangers, records Baron Fred's home at that time as Park House, Rutland Gate, London.
 In 1925, d'Erlanger married Catherine, "a French woman of good family".

-In 1932, he put his name on the foundation stone of what was then the Musicians' House, later renamed Merebank House, in what was then fairly open countryside between Dorking and Horsham, constructed for the Musicians' Union (which he supported) as retirement home for five musicians.
+In 1932, he put his name on the foundation stone of what was then the Musicians' House, later renamed Merebank House, in what was then fairly open countryside between Dorking and Horsham, constructed for the Musicians' Union (which he supported) as a retirement home for five musicians.

-D’Erlanger's own home by then was at 4, Moorgate, but he actually died whilst staying at Claridges Hotel London, a favourite of his, on 23 April 1943, leaving £601,461 in his will.
+D’Erlanger's own home by then was at 4, Moorgate, but he actually died while staying at Claridges Hotel London, a favourite of his, on 23 April 1943, leaving £601,461 in his will.
 One of his two executors was his nephew, Leo Frederic Alfred d'Erlanger, son of Baron Fred's brother, the French painter Baron Rodolphe d'Erlanger.
 The other executor was a solicitor.